Did You Know

 What insurance companies do we participate with?

-At the present time, we are a preferred provider with Medicare, Cigna, Midlands Choice, Medica Insure, Nebraska Total Care, and United Healthcare (including UHC Community).
-We are currently in the process of credentialing with Aetna and WellCare.
+At the present time, we are a preferred provider with Medicare, Cigna, Midlands Choice, Medica Insure, Nebraska Total Care, Blue Cross Blue Shield of Nebraska (including Healthy Blue), Aetna, Oscar, BrightHealth, MultiPlan, Ambetter, and United Healthcare (including UHC Community).

-Please Note: Medicare only covers nutrition counseling visits if you have diabetes or renal disease.
+MEDICARE and NEBRASKA TOTAL CARE NOTE: Medicare and Nebraska Total Care only covers nutrition counseling visits if you have diabetes or renal disease.

 If we are out-of-network with your insurance, sessions may still be covered.
 Upon request, we can either send a claim to your insurance on your behalf or provide you with a superbill to submit yourself for possible reimbursement.
 Payment is due from you at the time of service.